 Estimated Costs & Financial Aid

-The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $9,400.
+The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $14,600.
+To calculate a more personalized cost visit the net price calculator.
 There is also a $40 application fee for students applying to the school.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information

 - State Residents: $170-$210 per credit unit

 - Nonresidents: $620-$740 per credit unit

 The information below lists the financial aid types students are receiving.
 Also shown are the percent of students receiving aid and the average amount of aid per student per year.